 Pros: You can travel the world due to freebies which are only available for travel agents.

-Cons: You must always be on call, especially when clients encounter issues while travelling.
+Cons: You must always be on call, especially when clients encounter issues while traveling.

 25. Fitness Instructor